Comparing Zero Interest Credit Card Offers

 What is a go-to APR?

 A go-to APR, or regular APR, is the rate you pay once a 0% intro APR period ends.
 The go-to rate can easily be 16% or more, so it's in your best interest to work on paying off the balance before the introductory offer ends.
 That means paying considerably more than the minimum payment.

 However, life sometimes gets in the way of our best intentions.
 There may be a need for you to carry a balance after the offer ends.
 In that case, it's a good idea to know what variable rate is offered by the card you are eyeing.

 One thing to note – there can be a difference between the APR and the interest rate:

 Interest rate – With a credit card, the APR, or annual percentage rate, is the same figure as the interest rate.
-With other products, such as mortgages, your APR reflects not only the interest rate but also any points, mortgage broker fees and other charges that you pay to get the loan.
+However, with other products—such as mortgages—your APR reflects not only the interest rate but also any points, mortgage broker fees and other charges that you pay to get the loan.
 For that reason, your APR is usually higher than your interest rate, the Consumer Financial Protection Bureau says.